Hello and welcome!

 - The University of North Carolina at Chapel Hill 2016 – Doctor of Physical Therapy (DPT)

 Dr. Ginger Garner is an active member of the American Physical Therapy Association, American College of Lifestyle Medicine, National Athletic Trainers Association, International Pelvic Pain Society, and Yoga Alliance.
-She has served as secretary and board member for the US National Committee for UN Women NC Chapter, and is currently the Legislative Chair for the American Physical Therapy Association NC Chapter (APTANC).
+She has served as secretary and board member for the US National Committee for UN Women NC Chapter, and is currently the Legislative Chair for the American Physical Therapy Association NC Chapter (APTANC) and Congressional Key contact for the APTA Private Practice Section.
 She is a former Charter School member of IAYT and founder of the first international yoga therapy school for medical providers.

 “I’ve been using Yoga & Pilates, combined with physical therapy, since the 1990’s, long before it was cool or trendy.
 It’s just a far more effective combination.
 I began to document my methods on this integrated approach, which ultimately gave birth to two things: my textbook, Medical Therapeutic Yoga, and creation of the first yoga certification for licensed healthcare professionals in 2001, the Professional Yoga Therapy Institute,® which in 2020 became Living Well Institute.”

 “Cultural conditioning has taught us to inadvertently misuse the word “work” by reserving it for activity that only happens outside the home.
 That marginalizes the great work of caregiving, whether for the young or old.
 The truth is…I’ve never really stopped working, so telling my “return to work” story means acknowledging a bigger societal issue: After a woman gives birth, using the phrase “return to work” implies that she wasn’t working when she grew that new human being and birthed him or her– and that devalues the work of mothering and hurts us all.”